Turkish Brigade: In popular culture

-The Turkish communist poet Nazim Hikmet opposed the Korean War and Turkey's participation in it.
-After the Senate address of John Foster Dulles, who served as U.S. Secretary of State under President Dwight D. Eisenhower, where he valued Turkish soldiers in the Brigade at 23 cents a month compared with $70 a month for American soldiers, Hikmet wrote a poem criticising the war and America called "On the Soldier worth 23 cents".
+The Turkish communist poet Nazım Hikmet opposed the Korean War and Turkey's participation in it.
+After the Senate address of John Foster Dulles, who served as U.S. Secretary of State under President Dwight D. Eisenhower, where he said that the Turkish soldiers in the Brigade were paid 23 cents a month compared with $70 a month for American soldiers, Hikmet wrote a poem criticising the war and America called "On the Soldier worth 23 cents".

 In 1954, a Turkish film bearing the operation code name of the Turkish Brigade (Şimal Yıldızı), directed by Atıf Yılmaz and starring Ayhan Işık, which praised the deeds of the unit was released.

 The Turkish Brigade is featured in the Unification Church-funded 1982 film Inchon, which inaccurately depicts the unit being involved in the Battle of Inchon (in reality the Brigade did not arrive until the month after the battle).
 Gabriele Ferzetti plays the commander of the Brigade.

 The seventh President of Turkey, Kenan Evren, had served in Korea in the Turkish Brigade, 1958–1959.

 In the 1974 M*A*S*H episode "A Full Rich Day", Hawkeye records a letter to his dad detailing the exploits of a mad Turkish soldier, and other events.
+In the 1978 episode "Post Op", a truck full of Turkish soldiers arrives.
+Thankful to the 4077th for taking care of their captain, they all volunteered to donate much needed blood.

 The 2017 Turkish film Ayla: The Daughter of War is based on the true story of a young war orphan nursed back to health from near-death by a sergeant in the Turkish Brigade but torn apart from him when he was unable to take her back to Turkey at the end of the war, and their reunion sixty years later.